elanlavie/VoyagerMLTutorial/README.md

 This notebook uses TensorFlow (with GPU support) and common scientific Python packages (NumPy, h5py, etc.) which are pre-installed in Colab.
 We will also install Blimpy (Breakthrough Listen I/O toolkit) to help read .h5 spectrogram files.
 The β-VAE encoder model will be downloaded and loaded with Keras.

 ## 👽 Get Started!
-It's time to find aliens!
+It's time to find some aliens!
 Click on [this Google Colab link](https://colab.research.google.com/github/elanlavie/VoyagerMLTutorial/blob/main/VoyagerMLTutorial.ipynb) or clone the repo and run it on your own computer to get started!